Kaity Tong

-Kaity Tong (董恺悌 (Dǒng Kǎitì); born July 23, 1947) is a Chinese-born American broadcast journalist.
-She has been a television news anchor in New York City since 1981.
+Kaity Tong (董恺悌 (Dǒng Kǎitì); born July 23, 1947) is a Chinese-born American former broadcast journalist.
+She was a television news anchor in New York City from 1981 to 2026.

 Early life

 Kaity (pronounced "kite-ee") Tong was born in Qingdao, China and arrived in the United States with her family at age four.
 Her parents anglicized their names to George and Anita Tong.
 She became a United States citizen in 1985.
 Growing up in Washington, D.C., she was inspired to become a journalist by her great-uncle, Hollington Tong, an ambassador to the US from China as well as an acclaimed author.
 Her mother worked for the Voice of America as a broadcaster and producer in Washington, D.C.

 Kaity attended Bryn Mawr College on an academic scholarship.
 She graduated with honors with a Bachelor of Arts degree in English literature.
 She was accepted to the doctoral program of Stanford University in Chinese and Japanese literature, and she intended to be an instructor in English literature.
 However, while at Stanford, Tong began her broadcasting career, getting what she thought would be a summer job as morning editor and producer for KPIX-TV All-News Radio in San Francisco.
 The summer job turned into a year-long stint at the radio station which was the top all-news station in San Francisco.
 Tong managed to complete her master's degree in Asian studies but was sidetracked by the news business.